saifali1035/static_webiste_s3/README.md

 # static_webiste_s3
-hostic a static website with terraform
+hosting a static website with terraform